dgupta966/fe-image-builder/README.md

 ---

-**Thumbly** - Transforming your images with the power of AI and modern web technology.
+**Snappixy** - Transforming your images with the power of AI and modern web technology.